Rate Limiting: Token Bucket, Sliding Window, and Distributed Systems

 return False

-Fixed window is easy to implement and understand.
-The boundary spike problem is real, but for many applications it is acceptable.
-Memory usage stays constant.
+Fixed window is simple to implement and debug.
+The boundary spike is a real problem, but some applications can live with it.
+Memory stays constant.

 Leaky Bucket